Forks, Signaling, and Activation

 When a change is proposed that affects compatibility with other nodes, a BIP (Bitcoin Improvement Proposal) is typically required.
 A brief description of the BIP process along with a list of existing BIPs can be found here.

-In order to help classify and prioritize the BIPs by their impact on compatibility, I wrote and submitted BIP123 which is now in effect.
+In order to help classify and prioritize the BIPs by their impact on compatibility, I wrote and submitted BIP123 which is now active and in use.
 This process BIP requires any BIP that affects compatibility to specify which of four different layers it affects: consensus, peer services, API/RPC, and applications.

 All the layers except for the consensus layer afford introduction of new optional features and eventual deprecation of features that fall into disuse using techniques which pose essentially no risk of network partitioning or chain splits.